How this CEO runs a remote company from anywhere with Spencer Jentzsch

 RB: Digital nomadism is as much about life design as it is seeing the world and having extraordinary experiences.
 What are your thoughts on the future of work?

 SJ: It’s coming, there’s no stopping it.
-As the world moves more towards remote work, you will see more organizations popping up that are going to provide services to help solve problems related to remote working.
+As the world moves more towards remote work, you will see more organizations popping up that are going to provide services to help solve problems related to remote work.

 RB: There’s a common misconception that work and travel programs are one big party and digital nomads are simply overgrown college kids.
 What are your thoughts on this?